CalvinJimenez/Iron-Tube/README.md

 A YouTube clone made by Calvin Jimenez.
 Done as a final project for my bootcamp at Flatiron School and implements what I learned including Ruby on Rails and ReactJS.
+Includes a CRUD functionality among other features.